-Based upon the September 2011 Title I Rankings, 97 % of students at West Vernon ES would be ranked as low income and eligible for free and reduced lunch.
-Students with frequent absences, irregular behavior, a history of changing schools, uncooperative parents, absent parents, or physically abusive parents are some of the indicators that will be used to identify at-risk students.
-These students will be monitored and referred to the PSA Counselor for assistance.
-Issues of poverty, foster care, single parents, homelessness, gang affiliation and other issues, which affect children at risk, will be addressed during professional development.
-Experts and representatives from private and governmental agencies from the local community will be invited to become a School Community Partner and share their expertise with the staff.
-These issues will be discussed during professional sessions and teachers will be trained to identify students at-risk early.
-The school's focus on the Whole Child will assist the staff and stakeholder to focus on meeting the physical, social and emotional health and well-being of the students.
+Social, Emotional, and Non-Academic Needs: Based upon the July 20, 2009, Title I Rankings, 94% of students would be ranked as low income and eligible for free and reduced lunch.
+Students with frequent absences, irregular behavior, a history of changing schools, uncooperative parents or absent parents, or physically abusive are some of the indicators that will be used to identify the at risk students.
+These students will be tracked, monitored and referred to the PSA Counselor for assistance.

+Issues of poverty, foster care, single parents, homes, homelessness, gang affiliation and other issues which affect children at risk will be addressed during professional development.
+Experts and representatives from private and governmental agencies and person for the local community will be invited to become a School Community Partner and share their expertise with the staff.
+These issues will be discussed during the daily professional sessions and teachers will be trained to identify students at-risk early.
+If through the problem solving process, it is determined that student behavior is interfering with academic engagement time or academic achievement, SRES #11 will convene parents, student, and teachers to develop an individual plan for the student.
+The plan will be based on a 3 tier approach for social and emotional support.
+Tier I will provides instruction that promotes a caring and positive learning environment to all students.
+SRES #11 classroom teachers and support staff will employ strategies and programs such as Second Step, classroom management structures, and character building programs.
+Tier 1 of SWPBSP will be implemented school wide through structures and systems that motivate students to be safe, responsible and respectful.
+Tier 2 supports will include the following: behavioral contracts, weekly home- school reports, group counseling, parent education classes, and school based mentoring.
+Tier 3 supports include family focused intervention provided by the school psychologist and other outside agencies.